Natural Born Learner 1

 Remember: You were born curious.

-Like all children, you probably were constantly asking questions as a child.
-“Why is the sky blue?”, “How do fish breath?”, “What are the stars made of?".
+Like all children, you were probably constantly asking questions as a child—“Why is the sky blue?”, “How do fish breathe?”, “What are stars made of?”

-When young people enter school and begin to be taught subjects they are not naturally interested in, the tendency is to start to tune out, become uninterested, and lose their natural curiosity.
-It might take some time.
-But by the end of middle school, many students can become disengaged in the classroom.
+When young people enter school and are taught subjects they are not naturally interested in, they often begin to tune out, lose interest, and gradually lose their natural curiosity.
+It might take some time, but by the end of middle school, many students become disengaged in the classroom.

-The current school system can mold you into a “learning for grades” mindset or pattern.
-With this mindset, your goal in school is to get good grades - On homework assignments, projects, and your final class grade.
+The current school system can shape you into a “learning for grades” mindset.
+With this mindset, your goal in school becomes getting good grades—on homework assignments, projects, and your final class grade.

-Be honest with yourself.
-Is your main goal to get good grades?
-Or do you get good grades (or lower grades) because you love what you’re learning?
+Be honest with yourself: Is your main goal to get good grades?
+Or do you get good (or lower) grades because you love what you’re learning?

 Interests